It's nearly Thanksgiving. Grab some amaro. Your stomach will thank you.

 that same smell that makes a dad lean down—

-even though he knows, he knows the signs,
+even though he knows,

 he’s seen them in his neighbors, friends,